If you landed on this page, then one of the following things is likely true:

 After reading this post, if you do decide that a window air conditioner is right for you, we have another guide for you.

-Our list of the top window air conditioners here can help you pick the right size and model that’s right for you.
+Our list of the best window AC units here can help you pick the right size and model that’s right for you.
 It also includes the top features to look for in a window AC unit so it meets your individual needs.

 Central Air vs Window Units: What Are They and How Do They Work?